GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

 ## <span class="header2">Promise</span>

 In JS, <span class="highlight">Promise is an Object that returns a value</span>.
 The best way to understand a Promise is our current scenario.
-By uptaking the MissingSkill Grind, we can say that I have Promised to complete the report by 26th May.
+By up-taking the MissingSkill Grind, we can say that I have Promised to complete the report by 26th May.

 <img src="../assests/Promise.jpg" width="500">

 As we can see, in the above Promise structure we can see three states :-
-* Pending - we dont know if i will complete the report
+* Pending - we don't know if i will complete the report
 * Fulfilled - I completed the report
-* Rejected - I couldnt complete the report
+* Rejected - I couldn't complete the report

 <span class="highlight">A Promise begins with Pending state and it will end with either fulfilled or rejected state</span> .